Frequently Asked Questions

 How do you ship your items?

-DWN ships using USPS Express Mail or USPS Priority Mail at our discretion.
+DWN ships using USPS Express Mail for any invoice totaling more than $5000.
+Any invoices for $5000 or less ship via USPS Priority mail.
 All packages are covered by my own insurance policy and arrive requiring a signature.
+Shipping is always free.

 When do you ship your items?

 If you’re a new client, I will wait for your check to clear my bank, then I will ship the item(s) via Express Mail.
 DWN does not ship packages on Fridays or Saturdays, or the day before a postal holiday.